Black Widow vs. Brown Recluse

 There are many myths about why prostate cancer develops.
 However, there is no evidence that "too much sex," masturbation, benign prostatic hyperplasia (BPH), or a vasectomy increases the risk or causes prostate cancer.
 Current research is investigating if STDs, prostatitis, or alcohol use increase the risk of developing prostate cancer.

-Although screening tests are not routinely done for prostatic cancers, the American Cancer Society guidelines suggest the following men discuss getting screening tests:
+Although screening tests are not routinely done for prostatic cancers, the American Cancer Society guidelines suggest some men should be screened.

 - Men aged 40 with more than one close relative (father, brother, or son) diagnosed with prostate cancer at an early age